 In some respects, orchid viruses are a bit of an “inconvenient truth” that growers and vendors have not widely made the efforts to investigate, expose, and directly address.
 I’ve received quite the range of responses when reporting the virus status of an orchid after a purchase.
 Sometimes denial, sometimes non-response to emails, sometimes a full refund with no questions asked.
 Before a sale, the messages are also routinely mixed: no testing needed, no symptoms of viruses here, or viruses really aren’t that much to be concerned about.
 And the ubiquitous: “it is too expensive to test my plants.”

 Recognizing the diversity in attitudes, and frequent lack of transparency regarding virus tests, we decided to take on the time and expense of testing ALL of our blooming and near blooming size orchids to shine the light on orchid viruses effectively “hidden” in our un-tested plants.
 I also wished to understand the patterns of virus distribution across genera that I collect, and from different vendors, for the future considerations of our collection.

 While this is a relatively small sample (365 orchids at the time of these test results), I found it large enough to observe some meaningful patterns.
-We did not test any seedlings deflasked within this year; they are too small and it would be necessary to use most of the plant for the test.
+We did not test any seedlings deflasked within this year; they are too small and it would be necessary to use much of the plant for the test.

 Species are the majority of our collection (63%), with primary hybrids (12%) and more complex hybrids making up the remainder (25%) (Graph 1).